-It’s reasonably difficult to define good writing.
+It’s reasonably difficult to define “good” writing.
 Many of the criteria are somewhat subjective.
 It’s even questionable whether good writing must meet all the grammar, spelling, and punctuation “rules”, especially if one of the aims of the written piece is to defy these rules.

-Which brings up style or voice.
+That brings up style or voice.
 If you’re an author, are you designing your work to be read as a formal treatise on a subject?
 Or, do you want to “talk” to your audience as if they were sitting with you in a room.
 Or is the setting in an alien location altogether?
 The language you use and the way you say things will likely be very different in each case.
 For example, if you write very formally, you may not allow any contractions (e.g., I’ll, won’t, can’t).
 On the other hand, you probably don’t speak that way in real life.
-So, if you’re chatting with your readers, contractions would not only be okay, but they’d be appropriate.
+So, if you’re chatting with your readers, contractions would not only be okay, they’d be appropriate.

 Read as much as you can, from one end of the year (or decade) to the other.
 And the next piece of advice you might expect is, “If you write fiction, read fiction” or “If you write non-fiction, read non-fiction.
 But that’s not necessarily true.
 Read as much of both genres as possible.